 Alaska Air Group, Inc. is a holding company that was incorporated in Delaware in 1985.
 Our two principal subsidiaries are Alaska Airlines, Inc. and Horizon Air Industries, Inc. Both subsidiaries operate as airlines, although their business plans, competition, and economic risks differ substantially.
-Alaska is a major airline, operates an all-jet fleet, and has an average passenger trip length of 932 miles.
-Horizon is a regional airline, operates jet and turboprop aircraft, and has an average passenger trip length of 314 miles.
+Alaska is a major airline, operates an all-jet fleet, and has an average passenger trip length of 967 miles.
+Horizon is a regional airline, operates jet and turboprop aircraft, and has an average passenger trip length of 330 miles.

 Alaska Airlines, Inc. is an Alaska corporation that was organized in 1932 and incorporated in 1937.
-Alaska principally serves 39 cities in six western states (Alaska, Washington, Oregon, California, Nevada, and Arizona) and Canada and six cities in Mexico.
-Alaska also provides non-stop service between Seattle and four eastern cities (Washington, D.C., Boston, Miami, and Newark), between Seattle and Denver, and between Anchorage and Chicago.
+Alaska principally serves 40 cities in six western states (Alaska, Washington, Oregon, California, Nevada, and Arizona) and Canada and six cities in Mexico.
+Alaska also provides non-stop service between Seattle and five eastern cities (Washington, D.C., Boston, Miami, Orlando and Newark), between Seattle and Denver, and between Anchorage and Chicago.
 In each year since 1973, Alaska has carried more passengers between Alaska and the U.S. mainland than any other airline.
-In 2002 and during the three months ended March 31, 2003, Alaska carried 14.2 million and 3.3 million revenue passengers, respectively.
+In 2002 and during the six months ended June 30, 2003, Alaska carried 14.2 million and 7.1 million revenue passengers, respectively.
 Passenger traffic within Alaska and between Alaska and the U.S. mainland accounted for 23% of Alaska's 2002 revenue passenger miles, West Coast traffic (including Canada) accounted for 56%, the Mexico markets 11% and other markets 10%.
 Based on passenger enplanements, Alaska's leading airports are Seattle, Portland, Los Angeles, and Anchorage.
 Based on 2002 revenues, its leading nonstop routes are Seattle-Anchorage, Seattle-Los Angeles, and Seattle-San Diego.
-At March 31, 2003, Alaska's operating fleet consisted of 106 jet aircraft.
+At June 30, 2003, Alaska's operating fleet consisted of 110 jet aircraft.

 Horizon Air Industries, Inc., a Washington corporation, began service in 1981, was incorporated in 1982 and was acquired by Air Group in 1986.
-It is the largest regional airline in the Pacific Northwest, and serves 40 cities in seven states (Washington, Oregon, Montana, Idaho, California, Colorado and Arizona) and five cities in Canada.
-In 2002, Horizon carried 4.8 million revenue passengers.
+It is the largest regional airline in the Pacific Northwest, and serves 39 cities in six states (Washington, Oregon, Montana, Idaho, California and Arizona) and five cities in Canada.
+In 2002 and during the six months ended June 30, 2003, Horizon carried 4.8 million and 2.3 million, respectively revenue passengers.
 Based on passenger enplanements, Horizon's leading airports are Seattle, Portland, Boise, and Spokane.
 Based on revenues, its leading nonstop routes are Seattle-Portland, Seattle-Boise, Seattle-Spokane and Seattle-Vancouver.
-At March 31, 2003, Horizon's operating fleet consisted of 16 jet and 43 turboprop aircraft, with the jets providing 48% of the first quarter capacity.
+At June 30, 2003, Horizon's operating fleet consisted of 16 jet and 43 turboprop aircraft, with the jets providing 47% of the year-to-date capacity.
 Horizon flights are listed under the Alaska Airlines designator code in airline computer reservation systems.

 Alaska and Horizon integrate their flight schedules to provide service between any two points served by their systems.
-In 2002 and through the first quarter of 2003, 29% of Horizon's passengers connected to Alaska.
+In 2002 and through the first half of 2003, 30% of Horizon's passengers connected to Alaska.
 Both airlines endeavor to distinguish themselves from competitors by providing a higher level of customer service.
 The airlines' excellent service in the form of advance seat assignments, expedited check-in, attention to customer needs, high-quality food and beverage service, well-maintained aircraft, a firstclass section aboard Alaska aircraft, and other amenities is regularly recognized by independent studies and surveys of air travelers.